Written by: Filip Gromovic Reviewed by: Nashon Khamala

 All PA-licensed apps use GeoComply or equivalent to confirm you’re inside state lines.
 On iOS, set location permission to “Always.”
 On Android, allow precise location.
 Close VPNs and browser location spoofers before the first login — if detected, the operator can suspend the account.

 PayPal, online banking, ACH, debit card, Play+, and PayNearMe are accepted at most operators.
 Credit card deposits may trigger a cash-advance fee from your issuer — use PayPal or debit to avoid it.
 Minimum deposits range from $5 to $10.
-Enter any applicable promo code at this step; most PA bonuses attach automatically, but Caesars and BetMGM sometimes require a code.
+Enter any applicable casino promo code at this step; most PA casino bonuses attach automatically, but Caesars Palace Online Casino and BetMGM sometimes require a code to unlock the pa casino bonus.

 Set a deposit and loss limit before your first spin — all PGCB-licensed operators require these tools be accessible within two clicks of any page.
 Treat the welcome bonus as a tool for extending play, not as guaranteed value.
 Contact 1-800-GAMBLER if play stops being fun.

-PayPal is instant at every PA operator that supports it (FanDuel, DraftKings, BetMGM, Caesars, BetRivers, Fanatics, bet365).
+PayPal is instant at every PA online casinos platform that supports it (FanDuel Casino, DraftKings, BetMGM, Caesars, BetRivers, Fanatics Casino, bet365).
 Online banking (ACH) is instant to 24 hours at most operators.
 Debit card deposits process instantly but can be declined by the issuing bank — Capital One, Chase, and American Express are the most common culprits.
 Credit card deposits, where accepted, typically incur a cash-advance fee from your issuer of 3–5% plus an APR premium; avoid them if possible.
 Play+ prepaid cards are operator-branded prepaid accounts that function as a deposit layer and allow faster withdrawals back to the same card.
 PayNearMe lets you deposit cash at participating 7-Eleven and CVS locations for players who don’t want to link a bank account.
+A deposit bonus is often available for first-time funding via certain methods — check your casino app for any available pa casino bonus tied to your payment method.

 | PayPal | Minutes | Same day | Same day | Same day | 24 hrs |